 If you access the fixture using the handle it is patched on, all cells of the fixture will be controlled together.
-To access the sub fixtures independently, press Unfold then the select button of the fixture.
+To access the sub fixtures independently, use the Attributes window or you can press Unfold then the select button of the fixture.
 In the Fixtures workspace, the current page of fixtures will be replaced by select buttons for each individual fixture cell.
 You can also select subfixtures from the numeric keypad.
-See section 4.1.4 on page 71 for more details of working with fixture cells.
+See section 4.1.4 on page 76 for more details of working with fixture cells.